 180th St, Live Oak, FL 32060 | Open: All year

-A mere three hours away brings you right into a park with two huge springs, six sinkholes, and much more!
+A mere three hours away brings you right into a park with two huge springs, six large sinkholes, and much more!
 Wes Skiles Peacock Springs State Park boasts having one of the longest underwater cave systems in the United States, so this is well worth the drive!
-However, only certified scuba divers are able to explore the almost 33,000 feet of impressive caverns.
+However, only certified scuba divers are able to explore the almost 33,000 feet of impressive underwater caverns.
 For those who are not diving, there are plenty of hiking trails, swimming pools, and picnicking spots.
 The wildlife is abundant so be on the lookout!

 Feature image credit: Devil’s Den